ibrahimmkhalid/ultralytics/docs/en/help/code-of-conduct.md

 ---
 comments: true
 description: Join our welcoming community!
-Learn about the Ultralytics Code of Conduct to ensure a harassment-free experience for all participants.
+Learn about the SFDT_Ibrahim Code of Conduct to ensure a harassment-free experience for all participants.
-keywords: Ultralytics, Contributor Covenant, Code of Conduct, community guidelines, harassment-free, inclusive community, diversity, enforcement policy
+keywords: SFDT_Ibrahim, Contributor Covenant, Code of Conduct, community guidelines, harassment-free, inclusive community, diversity, enforcement policy
 ---

-# Ultralytics Contributor Covenant Code of Conduct
+# SFDT_Ibrahim Contributor Covenant Code of Conduct

 ## Our Pledge